 Registration will open at 8:30am where coffee and tea will be served.
 The workshop begins at 9:00am and runs until 4:00pm, with lunch and snacks provided.

-Can’t attend the workshop in Ottawa or Kingston, but love the content?
+Can’t attend the workshop in Ottawa, but love the content?
 Get in touch with Stephanie about bringing this workshop to your hometown.

 Moncton & Halifax | $199 for single registration